AntiCodeer/java_DSA/README.md

 - Q21.
 Define two methods to print the maximum and the minimum number respectively among three numbers entered by the user.
 - Q22.
 Define a method to find out if a number is prime or not.
 - Q23.
 Define a method to check if a number is Palindrome or not.
+- Q24.
+Write a program to print the factorial of a number by defining a method named 'Factorial'.
+Factorial of any number n is represented by n! and is equal to 1 * 2 * 3 * .... * (n-1) *n.
+E.g.-> 4! = 1 * 2 * 3 * 4 = 24